Duslerke/di-workshop-09-files/README.md

 questions:

 - **What does utf-8 mean**

+UTF-8 is a variable width character encoding capable of encoding all 1,112,064[1] valid code points in Unicode using one to four 8-bit bytes.

 - **Why does adding it change what our code does?**

+It probably deciphers these Buffer numbers from HDD.

 - Extra: **what other things could we try adding instead of `utf-8`?**
+	UTF-1

 Now, `readFileSync` should be returning a _string_ containing the contents of our file.